mastergray/yngwie-js/README.md

 # yngwie
-A declarative approach to generating client-side HTML using lazy function application
+A declarative approach to generating client-side HTML using it's own virtual DOM implementation.

+### Still a work in progress.